leanprover-community/LeanSearchClient/README.md

 Note that only valid tactics are displayed.

 The general command has two variants.
-With a string, calling either LeanSearch:
+With a string, calling LeanSearch:

 ```lean
 example : 3 ≤ 5 := by